the-crypt-keeper/modelzoo/README.md

         CUDA_VISIBLE_DEVICES: 0,1
    - name: "No GPU"
      vars: {}

+peers:
+   - host: 192.168.1.100
+     port: 3333
+   - host: 192.168.1.101
+     port: 3333
 ```

 This example assumes you have some `*.gguf` files under /mnt/ssd0 and that you have a compiled llama.cpp server binary at the specified path.

+### Remote Models

+The new remote models feature allows you to connect multiple ModelZoo instances and view the running models on remote peers.
+To configure remote peers:

+1. Add a `peers` section to your configuration file.
+2. For each peer, specify the `host` and `port` where the remote ModelZoo instance is running.

+The web interface will display the status and running models of each configured peer, allowing you to manage a distributed setup of ModelZoo instances.

 ## Getting Started